PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 There may be no hard dependencies that will prevent Prison from running, but there are some core plugins that will make it easier to use, and are even required for activation of some features within Prison.
 This short list is just a suggestion, but alternatives do exist and may be outside of our ability to comment or assist in their usage.

-* **Vault** - Optional, but STRONGLY Suggested - This is perhaps the most important plugin.
+* **Vault** - Optional, but **STRONGLY Suggested** - This is perhaps the most important plugin.
 This plugin provides a common way to access other plugins running on your server, but without having to write any code within Prison to support them.
 Vault provides the mapping of a plugin's unique APIs to a common Vault API.
 Vault helps support Economy, Permissions, and Placeholders.
 Because of Vault, Prison can work flawlessly with dozens of other plugins.
 Please refer to Vault's documentation for what it supports.
+Valut does have it's limitations, such as it can only support one currency at a time.

 * **EssentialsX** - **STRONGLY SUGGESTED**, but still Optional - Provides many of the basic commands and behaviors that you would expect from a Spigot server such as chat, warps, and even some moderation commands and commands that can be given to premium players.
 EssentialsX is not Essentials, since Essentials is an older abandoned project, and EssentialsX is a forked project that is still maintained.
 Unfortunately, internally it is identified as simply Essentials, but you can tell it's EssentialsX if the version is greater than 2.15.x.